-NCAA Division I Football Bowl Subdivision teams — basically, all of the major conferences — play a 12-game regular season schedule between now and early December.
+NCAA Division I Football Bowl Subdivision teams — basically, all of the major conferences — play a 12-game regular season through early December.
 Throw in conference title games.
 (A few games, like Army vs. Navy take place next Saturday.)
 A steady parade of bowl games, and the season stretches into early 2020.
 And you don't have to miss a moment of college football's home stretch if you know all about the many ways to watch college football games.

 Here's how to watch the 2019 NCAA college football season, including where to find live streams of the games and how to use a VPN if you're far from home when your favorite school is taking the field.

 Where can I watch 2019 NCAA college football games?

 Do you have a TV?
 Well, when Saturday rolls around, turn on your TV and start channel surfing.
 There's a pretty good chance you'll find a game airing on some channel starting noon ET and lasting long past midnight.

 All the major television networks — ABC, CBS, Fox and NBC — air games on free, over-the-air TV on Saturdays, so all you'll need is an HDTV antenna to watch those broadcasts.
 ABC features games from a wide selection of conferences, while college football games on Fox primarily feature schools in the Big Ten, Big 12 and Pac-12 conferences.
 CBS specializes in SEC games, while NBC carries all the home games for the University of Notre Dame.

 Your options expand considerably if you subscribe to cable.
 ESPN is generally the place to be on Saturdays, as it airs games across its multiple cable networks.
 You'll also find games on FS1, Fox's cable sports channel, as well as the NBC Sports and CBS Sports cable channels.
 Several college football conferences — the ACC, Big 10, Pac-12 and SEC — have their own cable networks, too, that broadcast college football games.